 Academic advising begins with the selection of classes for your first semester and continues throughout your time at The New School.
 Academic advisors are here to help you define your goals, identify unique learning opportunities, and map a personalized path to prepare you to lead creative innovation.
 Your advisor will be assigned to you on the basis of your year, program of study, or major.

 Students begin registering for classes once they have made a tuition deposit.
 Visiting students begin registering for classes once they have confirmed attendance.

 You will be contacted via your New School email account with more information and registration instructions specific to your program.

 As a member of the New School community, you are required to obtain a newcard, your official university ID card.
 The newcard functions as your key to campus facilities and student services.
 Your newcard must be presented for building access, library lending, and identification purposes.

 As a new incoming student, you must — before arriving on campus — submit a high-quality scan of a color photo to be used to create your newcard.
 Parsons Paris students: Please submit photos using the following

 College living expenses vary from student to student.
-These figures are published to give you a rough idea of what an average student attending our Paris campus should expect to spend in a school year.
+These figures are published to give you a rough idea of what an average student attending our Paris campus can expect to spend in a semester.